 Select Yaesu FTdx on the Config->Radio CAT menu and set the baud in the Config->Radio Baud menu to match the baud rate set in the radio’s 232C RATE setting on the radio’s the Operation Setting->General->232C RATE menu.
 Open switches 1, 2, 3, and 8 and close switches 4, 5, 6 and 7 on the Radio I/O module.

 NOTE: You can use both CAT ports (RS232 and USB) on the radio at the same time!
-This allows you to run third party apps such as logging programs and digital programs on the USB port and have all the features of the Mini on the serial port.
+This allows you to run third party apps such as logging programs and digital programs on the USB port and have all the features of the Mini or Micro on the serial port.
 Think of the possibilities!

 The Yaesu FT-817, FT-857, and FT-897 all use the same interface connections and are the hardest to interface to.
 They use a 6-pin Mini-DIN plug for PTT, an 8-pin Mini-DIN for CAT and a 1/8″ (3.5mm) stereo phone plug for the Key input.